assemblee-virtuelle/semapps/website/docs/about.md

 SemApps is one of the Virtual Assembly's core projects.
 Its mission is to foster interconnections between communities by creating synergies between their information systems.

-SemApps is a collaborative, interoperable, generic and modular knowledge management system :
+SemApps is a collaborative, interoperable, generic and modular knowledge management system:

 - Based on linked & data semantic web technologies, it allows the co-production of knowledge graphs.
 - Built on open standards, it enables the development of interoperable information systems.